-The 2003 Environmental Impact Statement (USFS 2003) process analyzed the incremental expansion of the tailings facility storage capacity, a continuation of which is planned between 2004 and 2007 to accommodate the projected tailings storage requirements for the mine.
+The 2003 Environmental Impact Statement (USFS 2003) process analyzed the incremental expansion of the tailings facility storage capacity, a continuation of which is planned between 2004 and 2008 to accommodate the projected tailings storage requirements for the mine.
 As part of the expansion work, Tank 6 and Pond 6 areas will be used for tailings storage.
 To accommodate these expansion plans and a change in the regulatory requirements for storm water retention, KGCMC constructed a new 30 acre-foot storm water pond (Pond 7) in 2005, and will reroute collection and distribution facilities to include the new Pond 7.
 For background and design information for Pond 7, see Klohn Crippen's 2005 report, and EDE's 2005 Pond 7 Hydrology Report.

 Precipitation and temperature data are presented in Table 2.4.
-Total precipitation for the year was 63.22 inches at the tailings area.
-Monthly total precipitation was highest in 2006 in September (9.99) and December (10.97 in).
-March was the driest month with only 0.92 inches of precipitation.
-June, July and August were the warmest months.
+The precipitation data collected in 2007 is far greater than would be expected and does not likely represent actual precipitation.
+The area experienced record snow levels in 2007.
+The rain gage at the Tailings area was buried in snow which resulted in an excess of snow melt entering the rain gage (via a funneling effect) during periods of melting and produced higher than actual precipitation readings.
+However, precipitation measurements for months that the gage was not covered in snow (summer and fall) gave accurate precipitation data..
+June was the driest month with 2.64 inches.
+July and August were the warmest months while February exhibited the coolest temperatures.
 Flow data from Wet Wells 2 and 3 for 2005 are presented with the precipitation data in Figure 2.19.
-The wet well flows respond relatively quickly to precipitation events, demonstrating a significant contribution d surface water.
+The wet well flows respond relatively quickly to precipitation events, demonstrating a significant contribution of surface water.
 The use of the wet well flow meters has been discontinued since 2005 as part of the tailings expansion activities.
-KGCMC anticipates that once the final routing of pipelines associated with these wet wells and the new Pond 7 construction is complete that flow monitoring will resume.
+KGCMC anticipates that once the Pond 7 water treatment plant construction is complete that flow monitoring will resume.